flarelink/Flask_Website/README.md

 - resume
 - projects and pages for each project

-Under the projects page is my face privacy project.
+Under the projects page is my face privacy project; other projects are currently in development.

 Unfortunately GitHub doesn't allow for files over 100MB so you can find the weights file for the yolov3 model at:

 https://drive.google.com/file/d/1xYasjU52whXMLT5MtF7RCPQkV66993oR/view